GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/lessons/02.the-unit/index.md

-+++
-title = "Creating the Unit"
-author = "nathan"
+---
+author: nathan
-date = "2021-01-30"
+date: "2021-01-30"
-description = "We create a scene for the game's units and use the path follow node to set up their movement system." weight = 3
+description: We create a scene for the game's units and use the path follow node to set up their movement system.
-+++
+title: Creating the Unit
+weight: 3
+---

 In this lesson, we'll create the unit, another core building block of the movement system.